milanvidakovic/FPGAComputer32/README.md

 ```

 ## Hardware Sprites
-The computer supports up to 16 hardware sprites, each being 16x16 pixels.
+The computer supports up to 16 hardware sprites, each being 16x16 pixels, in graphics mode 1 (320x240).
 Each sprite is defined by the 8-byte structure:
 * sprite definition address (2 bytes); must be below 0xB000 (at 0xB000 SDRAM starts, and sprites cannot be loaded from the SDRAM - only from Static RAM)
 * x coordinate (2 bytes)
 * y coordinate (2 bytes)